aws-robotics/rosbag-uploader-ros1/.github/actions/cw-build-status/README.md

 ## CloudWatch Metrics format

-The following metrics will be logged under the namespace `GithubCI`
+The following metrics will be logged under the namespace `GithubCI` by default, this namespace can be changed via the `namespace` input parameter.

 - Builds - Always a value of 1
 - FailedBuilds  - Value of 1 when the build fails, 0 otherwise